 Researchers have identified over 80 cannabinoids present in cannabis.
 These compounds interact with endocannabinoid receptors found in our brains and immune systems.
 Cannabinoids work synergistically with terpenes to illicit a variety of health benefits.
 Cannabinoid profiling is extremely important for doctors, patients, and consumers to be able to determine dosage and select the best treatment.
 The methods we employ for analyzing these compounds have been rigorously tested, and our quality control program ensures that you receive accurate, reliable, reproducible data.
-Trichome Analytical tests for and measures the potency of up to 11 cannabinoids, ensuring quality product to consumers in need.
-Learn more about each of these cannabinoids below.
+Trichome Analytical tests for and measures the potency of up to 16 cannabinoids, ensuring quality product to consumers in need.
+Learn more about some of these cannabinoids below.

 This non-psychoactive compound is the most abundant cannabinoid found in raw cannabis.
 THCA converts into THC through a process called decarboxylation.
 On its own, THCA exhibits a variety of health benefits including: anti-inflammatory, neuroprotective, anti-tumor, combats insomnia, and is anti-spasmodic.